 Born and raised in Oakland.
 She felt she knew the problems of the young here.
 She said, “in a city like Oakland, with its Black Panthers and militant groups, there is a special need for minority police officers.”
 She worked with teens during her college days.

-Saundra graduated from Fresno College with a degree in sociology.
-She always had her eyes set on working with juveniles and looked into law enforcement as a possible field.
-She applied to OPD immediately after her June 1969 graduation.
-No opening existed.
+Saundra graduated from Fresno College with a sociology degree.
+She had always wanted to work with juveniles and considered law enforcement a possible field.
+She applied to OPD immediately after her June 1969 graduation, but no opening existed.

 She was working as a claims adjuster when she heard that OPD was looking for a “black policewomen.”